wreckless-Raj/MicroprocessorMicrocontrollerLABProject/README.md

 1) Programmable Feeding Schedule Allow pet owners to set specific feeding times and portion sizes for their pets.
-2) Portion Control Dispense precise amounts of food to prevent overfeeding or underfeeding.
+2) Portion Control: Dispense precise amounts of food to prevent overfeeding or underfeeding.
-4) Food Level Monitoring Implement a system to detect and display the remaining food level in the feeder.
+3) Food Level Monitoring Implement a system to detect and display the remaining food level in the feeder.
+4) Customizable Alerts Send notifications;
-5) Customizable Alerts Send notifications or alerts to pet owners when the food level is low or when feeding is completed.
+5) Alerts pet owners when the food level is low or when feeding is completed.